Schema Markup Guide: SEO and AI Search in 2026 | The Discoverability Company

 Rich result appearance rate: In GSC's Performance report, filter by "Search Appearance" to see how often your pages appear with rich results.
 Track this monthly.

 AI citation tracking: Periodically query ChatGPT, Perplexity, and Google AI Overviews with questions related to your business.
 Note whether your content is cited.
-Sites with comprehensive schema are more likely to appear.
+Sites with complete schema are more likely to appear.
 Our AI Search Readiness Audit automates the technical side of this check.

-Knowledge Panel eligibility: If your Organization or Person schema is comprehensive and matches authoritative third-party sources, you become eligible for a Google Knowledge Panel.
+Knowledge Panel eligibility: If your Organization or Person schema is complete and matches authoritative third-party sources, you become eligible for a Google Knowledge Panel.
 Track whether your entity appears in the Knowledge Graph by searching your exact business name.

 Does schema markup directly improve rankings?